simonborer/db-course-2019/content/posts/the-1st-week.md

 	<div class="grid-x">
 		<div class="cell large-10 large-offset-1">
 			<h2 class="h2">Types of Data</h2>
 			<p>There are certain ways that we keep our database organized and our data manageable.
 One is by defining a primary key.
-Oracle will throw an error if we try to add a row that has a primary key that's not unique.</p>
+Your SQL client will throw an error if we try to add a row that has a primary key that's not unique.</p>
 			<p>Another is by defining what kind of data can go in each column.</p>
 		</div>
 	</div>